tozd/go-errors/README.md

 Go 1.13 added official support for wrapping errors and it does not (and cannot, in backwards compatible way) fully embrace it.
 This package takes what is best from `github.com/pkg/errors`, but breaks things a bit to address many of the open issues community has identified since then and to modernize it to today's Go.

+## What are main differences from `github.com/pkg/errors`?

+* The `stackTracer` interface's `StackTrace()` method returns `[]uintptr` and not custom type `StackTrace`.
+* All error-wrapping functions return errors which implement the standard `unwrapper` interface, but only `errors.Wrap` records a cause error and returns an error which implements the `causer` interface.
+* All error-wrapping functions wrap the error into only one new error.
+* `Errorf` supports `%w`.
+* Errors formatted using `%+v` include lines `Stack trace (most recent call first):` and `The above error was caused by the following error:` to make it clearer how is the stack trace formatted and how are multiple errors related to each other.
+* Only `errors.Wrap` always records the stack trace while other functions do not record if it is already present.